The Marina Torch

-History
+History and the fire incidents at The Marina Torch Building

 The original concept design by architects Khatib and Alami was 74 floors, with three basement levels and a four-storey podium, and had a total planned built up area of 111,832 m² (1.2 million ft²).
 It was to have 504 apartments ranging from one to three bedrooms and four duplex apartment suites.
 The three basement floors and part of the podium were to hold car parking for 536 vehicles, while floors five and six were to contain a swimming pool, health club, gymnasium, cafeteria, aerobic rooms and sit-out cover seal terraces.

 However, the original developer of the project for the proposed tower, Al Rashideen Trading Company, transferred ownership of the project to a new developer, Select Group.
 Select Group then appointed a new consultant, National Engineering Bureau, who amended and modified the concept design and, following delays, eventually secured the necessary approval from Dubai Municipality.

 Dubai Municipality's approval of the design was delayed because of its comments on the National Engineering Bureau's modifications to the concept design, and the purported risk of structural failings arising from the design modifications.

 In April 2007, the project was running 18 months behind schedule, with the tower's foundations still under construction.
 The original expected completion date of June 2008 had been extended to late 2009, with the further extension into 2011.
 The Marina Torch was opened in May 2011.

 As built, it has 676 apartments and six retail units.
 In 2015, the price of a one bedroom apartment started at 1,628,000 AED ($443,295 USD).

 There are many residential towers in this part of Dubai and they are popular with expatriates.

-In 2020, an Emirates air hostess committed suicide by jumping off the building.
+In 2016, an Emirates air hostess committed suicide by jumping off the building.
 She landed on another balcony 24 floors below.
 The woman was around 34 years old.